sirkon/pattern/README.md

 | BenchmarkRagel_Lookup-4      | 10000      | 122183ns/op               |

 As you see, regular expression are much-much slower (there's a room for optimization I believe though).
-And pattern vs ragel comparsion is bit tricky: ragel is almost 2 times faster at regular match but loses at lookup.
+And pattern vs ragel comparsion is bit tricky: ragel is 1.25 times faster at regular match but loses at lookup.
 Lookup comparison was done with this sample set.

 | Spaces in the head | Pattern                |